 - Charity Commission: Taking responsibility for our charity’s fundraising

-- Cranfield Trust: Trustees and fundraising – A practical handbook
+- Chartered Institute of Fundraising: Trustees and fundraising – A practical handbook